CaseyDeriso/redux-store/README.md

 ## Description

 Shop-Shop is an E-Commerce application where users can buy items from several categories of products.
-This is a MERN stack project which I refactored from using prop-drilling for state management to using React-Context-API for global state management.
-I also implemented an IndexedDB object store for offline use, implemented Stripe for payment management and deployed the application to Heroku.
+This is a MERN stack project which I refactored from using React-Context-API for global state management to using Redux!

 ## Table of Contents:
 * [Installation](#installation)